Toloka/docs/en/guide/_includes/faq/project-settings/sliders.md

 {% cut "How do I use sliders as interface elements for selecting parameter values?" %}

-In the HTML code of the template, enter the following:{% if locale == "en-com" %}
+In the HTML code of the template, enter the following:

 ```html
 <input type=""range"" list=""rng"" class=""res"">